costibotez/michael_walls/wp-content/plugins/flat-rate-per-countryregion-for-woocommerce/readme.txt

 No other question is frequent.
 Ask us something ;-)

 == Changelog ==

+= 2.4.9 =
+* Removed the translation files from the plugin `lang` folder (the translations are now managed on [WordPress.org's GlotPress tool](https://translate.wordpress.org/projects/wp-plugins/flat-rate-per-countryregion-for-woocommerce) and will be automatically downloaded from there)
+* Tested with WooCommerce 3.2
+* Added `WC tested up to` tag on the plugin main file
+* Bumped `Tested up to` tag

+= 2.4.8.2 =
+* Fix fatal error when WC()->countries is still not defined on WooCommerce 3.1.0
+* Bumped `Tested up to` tag

 = 2.4.8.1 =
 * Fixing WordPress.org plugin page because the repo was Cuckoo on the 2.4.8 update